lebloism/link-not-followed-by-arachni/README.md

 The page /users/list.xhtml is listed in the file for 'scope-extend-paths'.
 Arachni see it.

-The page /users/edit.xhtml is not listed in the file for 'scope-extend-paths', but I expect Arachni to see the link on /users/list and to follow it.
+The page /users/edit.xhtml is not listed in the file for 'scope-extend-paths', but I expect Arachni to see the link on /users/list and to follow it (I can't list the 'edit' page directly in scope-extend-paths because, in my real webapp, I need to transfer some informations from 'list' to 'edit').
 But it seems Arachni doesn't.